| |

 This vegan meatloaf is made with a base of lentils, tofu, walnuts, and mushrooms for a hearty and protein-packed main.

 Yes!
-Instead of breadcrumbs we use oats and chickpea flour.
+Instead of breadcrumbs, this meatloaf uses oats (look for certified gluten-free if necessary) and chickpea flour.
 Just be sure the ketchup and Worcestershire sauce you use are gluten-free.

-You can try all purpose flour or rice flour for a gluten-free option.
+You can try all purpose flour, breadcrumbs, or rice flour for a gluten-free option.
 Anything to soak up some of the excess moisture.

 You can use regular vegan Worcestershire sauce, or replace the ketchup and Worcestershire sauce with a vegan BBQ sauce.

-This is likely due to excess moisture in the loaf and/or over-processing of the veggies/lentils/tofu.
+This is due to excess moisture in the loaf, over-processing of the veggies/lentils/tofu, or overcooking the veggies.
 Be sure to coarsely chop these ingredients – don’t grind them into a flour-like consistency.
 Also make sure you use frozen and thawed tofu with excess liquid removed.
 Your meatloaf mixture should be thick and pretty firm even before baking.
 If it looks very wet, add more flour.

 close up slices of vegan meatloaf on a plate